Code of Conduct

 For major incidents, the staff will decide upon the appropriate action, which puts the best interests of the victim(s) foremost.

-Any incident must be recorded in the accident report form by the coach who dealt with the incident and the parent/guardian must also sign as to the authenticity of the details.
+Any major incident must be recorded in the accident report form by the coach who dealt with the incident and the parent/guardian must also sign as to the authenticity of the details.

 Dealing with blood borne pathogens